Rehearsal Venue / Times

 Tuesdays at 7.20 pm, St Richard Reynolds Catholic College, Clifden Road, Twickenham TW1 4LT

-If you are a woodwind, brass or percussion player to Grade 7 or above, we would love to hear from you.
+If you are a woodwind, brass or percussion player at around Grade 8 standard (or are committed to reaching this level and beyond) we would love to hear from you.
 We are a diverse bunch with a shared passion to create great music, from Mozart to Gershwin, from classics to TV themes.
 We play around six concerts a year around SW London.

 Wednesday evening between 7:45 and 10:00pm at East Barnet School, 5 Chestnut Grove, East Barnet, Hertfordshire, EN4 8PU